Tithes & Alms

 Husbands, love your wives, and be not bitter against them.

-• Your wife is the weaker vessel, so she may have more of a struggle to attain unto righteousness.
-One must be very patient, long-suffering, and merciful as Yache is with us as he builds us into his image.
+Your wife is the weaker vessel, so she may have more of a struggle to attain unto righteousness.
+One must dwell with her in humility and long-suffering according to the law, being patient and merciful as Lord Yache is with us as he builds us into his image to be after his mind; being patient with us to reveal our secret faults and help us work to overcome them in his meekness and gentleness.

 Pro 16:32